AGameAnx/dok-repo/patches/jaraci/jaraci_recent_changes.md

 	* Siege cruiser area of effect: `240 => 230`

 ## 2021-01-31 (Jaraci Cup #10)
-*Not yet reflected in the main changelog.*
 * Coalition/Soban:
 	* AAV hitpoints: `920 => 970`

 ## 2021-03-09 11.0
-*Not yet reflected in the main changelog.*
 * General:
 	* Carrier power upgrades:
 		* Renamed from 'POWER RESERVE #' to 'CARRIER SYSTEMS #'